 Our ranch is for someone who loves the mountains, outdoors, nature, trees and animals.
 Our 20 acre property joins up to the US Forest Service land, with endless trails and roads to hike, ride (horses/bikes) and explore.

 We have a 20 acre property bordering the US Forest Service land with 8 horses, 2 Aussie dogs, 40 chickens, and 3 cats.
 We also grow and bale hay for the horses once a year with harvesting in July (bucking bales in July and maybe also September).
 There are always fencing, sanding, staining, painting, gardening (organic)/weeding, housework (laundry, dishes, cooking, organizing, cleaning) feeding and watering the animals, horse area maintenance (including poop, poop and more horse poop and also dog poop), some furniture to refinish, plants to water and other projects.
 From mid-May to July we have irrigation pipes to move daily.
 Did I mention weeding? ;-) I would love particularly to have a person that enjoys and is experienced and confident riding and exercising horses, cooking, cleaning and dishes, and Jim would love to have someone help him with property maintenance projects, so someone willing to help with just about anything would be awesome, but riding/exercising the horses (other than feeding and poop) is not allowed if you don't have experience (Jim is recovering from a brain injury that happened after an inexperienced person was allowed by another workaway to ride a horse he should not have been on and the horse became overly sensitive to cues and they fell down together---despite the helmet, Jim was seriously brain injured - This happened May 4, 2019).
 Please note that horse riding hours applied to the 25 hours a week is limited to 2 hours a day, and anything over that is on your own time/not counted.
 We can usually accommodate someone whose desire is to enjoy the horses during the warm weather months of April (sometimes very chilly) through October (October is also sometimes very chilly), although if you want to come in the winter, riding in the cold and snow is okay as well.
 Since I'm always tied to my desk and Jim has issues with balance and 24/7 dizziness, he frankly has a hard time handling the horse related chores any more!
 Also, the horses would otherwise just sit around because Jim can't ride again yet and I don't have time due to my mortgage business.
 I absolutely love, love seeing people enjoy our horses and putting them to work and the horses love it too!
 We have a large riding arena and small round pen for working with the horses, plus both English/dressage saddles (for arena work, although we don't have horses trained for dressage) and Western saddles (for trail rides).
 There are endless trails in the forest straight from the back of our property, plus we have a 3 horse trailer to go to other nearby trails, including crossing creeks, etc. if a person is skilled at pulling a horse trailer.
-Our neighbor John (retired police officer) loves to ride our horse Ranger, and he is sometimes willing to haul the horse trailer and take our workaways to other fun trails.
 We have Ranger and Whisky (Palominos), Little and Sally (Quarter Horses), Hondo (Quarter Horse Paint), Lance (Egyptian Arabian), and Boo, half Arab and half Paint Quarter Horse.
 Old guy Chance (Quarter Horse) is retired.
 The minimum daily chores include feeding/watering all of the animals (dogs/horses/chickens), kitchen stuff (dishes/cleaning countertops, etc), horse poop in/around the barn and anywhere near the house, weeding/watering/maintaining the garden during gardening season, making sure the chicken nests have plenty of shavings and the chicken coop is clean.
 We almost always have more than one workaway, so this stuff can be done within the 3.5 hours per day (which equals 25 hours per week/per person), which should leave you plenty of time to enjoy the horses.

 Eingeschränkter Internet Zugang